 The wiki is designed to provide useful information from and for projects.
 Members can post and contribute.
 Guests can view and download resources anytime.
 Info such as brochures and manuals are kept in folders by topic.
-The front page is also regularly updated with ongoing information from time to time.
 The site visit process posts all documents using folders on the wiki and all projects can view site visit project documents anytime.
 Folders are updated regularly to keep them relevant and current.
 Another useful way to use the wiki is to type key words in the search function on the front page to see what comes up.
 For example, when the key word "evaluation" is typed in, more than 40 documents show.